osmes/examples/README.md

-# jonexamples
+# examples
-A collection of example CLI scripts and bundles for RHQ and JBoss ON.
+A collection of examples composed of scripts, utilities, and projects for testing, verifying, or resolving issues.